Azure/Oracle-Workloads-for-Azure/levelup-oracle-on-iaas/lab2/docs/wiki/TERRAFORM.md

 terraform apply -var-file=fixtures.tfvars
 ```

+(The "terraform plan" command should only take about 1-2 mins to run.
+If it takes any longer, interrupt the script and re-run).

+(The "terraform apply" command will run for about 8-12 minutes.)

 (When prompted for "Enter a value:" , type in "yes" and press Enter)

-(The "terraform plan" section should only take about 1-2 mins to run.
-If it takes any longer, interrupt the script and re-run).

 (If using Azure Cloud Shell, remember to refresh your browser by scrolling up or down, every 15 minutes or so since the shell times out after 20 minutes of inaction.)